smallest-cock/Reddit-account-generator/README.md

   3. Run `python account_maker.py`
      - Sometimes the captcha fails, so you may need to wait for it to repeat the process a couple times before it suceeds
   4. Reddit account info will be stored in `accounts.json` upon completion

+# Notes
+Reddit has a registration cooldown of 10 min per account per IP... so use a VPN to make accounts faster, or just wait 10 mins between runs